Natural Therapies for OCD: Functional Support for Obsessive Thinking & Compulsions

 - Lithium Orotate (low dose): supports mood regulation and impulse control

-🧠 These are powerful tools — but they must be matched to your unique biochemistry.
+💡 Powerful tools — but only when matched to your unique biochemistry.

 Clinical Caveat: NAC and inositol may worsen symptoms in some individuals if used without testing.
-Methylation issues, histamine overload, or gut inflammation can change how you respond.
-We don’t guess — we test and track.
+Methylation issues, histamine overload, or gut inflammation can significantly alter response.
+At BalanSoul, we test, track, and adjust — we don’t guess.

 Lifestyle & Nervous System Reset